openscad/openscad-playground/README.md

 - Proper PWA w/ File opening / association to *.scad files
 - Animation rendering (And other formats than STL)
 - Compress URL fragment
 - Customizer support.
 Probably by adding --export-json or --export-format=customizer-json to OpenSCAD.
+And use React Hook Forms maybe? https://react-hook-form.com/
 - Mobile (iOS) editing support: switch to https://www.npmjs.com/package/react-codemirror ?
 - Proper Preview rendering: have OpenSCAD export the preview scene to a rich format (e.g. glTF, with some parts being translucent when prefixed w/ % modifier) and display it using https://modelviewer.dev/ maybe)
+- Detect which bundled libraries are included / used in the sources and only download these rather than wait for all of the zips.
+Means the file explorer would need to be more lazy or have some prebuilt hierarchy.
+- Preparse builtin libraries definitions at compile time, ship the JSON.

 ## Building